Taciann62/Data-Cleaning-on-GoogleSheet-Excel/README.md

 - Excel & Google Sheet for data cleaning and visualisation

 ### Data Preparation
-In the initial data preparation phase, I downloaded the dataset on Kaggle, then proceeded to upload it to Microsoft Excel, where I sorted for missing values and outliers.
+In the initial data preparation phase, I downloaded the dataset from Kaggle and then proceeded to upload it to Microsoft Excel, where I sorted it for missing values and outliers.
 I first selected the entire sheet (ctrl+A), then proceeded to filter.
 The filter button made it easy to find UKNOWN, ERRORS and BLANKS.

- Before filter and sort:
+ ### Before filter and sort:
  <img width="1014" height="874" alt="Screenshot 2025-08-25 121037" src="https://github.com/user-attachments/assets/73cf8b39-1d49-48b0-bf38-5af34c3d64aa" />

+<img width="1066" height="940" alt="Screenshot 2025-08-25 121114" src="https://github.com/user-attachments/assets/87cfe19b-3bc9-42aa-af58-d05664615d42" />

 #### Figure 1: image of raw data from Kaggle after upload to Excel

-`

-<img width="1066" height="940" alt="Screenshot 2025-08-25 121114" src="https://github.com/user-attachments/assets/87cfe19b-3bc9-42aa-af58-d05664615d42" />

-#### Figure 1b: image of raw data from Kaggle after expanding in Excel

-After filter and sort:
+### After filter and sort:

 - On Excel:

 <img width="1356" height="980" alt="Screenshot 2025-08-25 120855" src="https://github.com/user-attachments/assets/23a7a886-9e2d-4160-ad72-7fe9d132b134" />

-#### Figure 3: above is the image of raw data after partial cleaning on Excel
+#### Figure 3: The image above is the image of raw data after partial cleaning on Excel

 - On Google Sheet: